 Visit the National Museum of Contemporary Art & more.
 Athens travel guide to the cheap foodie district of Athens!

 Eating in Athens

 Learn about Greek food establishments and when the Greeks like to eat.

 Traditional Greek food

 Athens travel guide to tasting authentic, mouth-watering traditional Greek food and delicious Greek drinks.

 Day trips from Athens

-Explore the Saronic Islands, Peloponnese, and many other amazing destinations from Athens!
+Athens travel guide to exploring the Saronic Islands, Peloponnese, and many other nearby amazing destinations.

 Currency, banks, and ATMs

 Greece adopted the euro in the year 2002.
 No other currency is accepted.